bevyengine/bevy-assets/README.md

 ### Physics

 * [bevy_rapier](https://github.com/dimforge/bevy_rapier): A plugin for Rapier, a 2D and 3D physics engine.
 Maintained by the Rapier developers.
+* [physme](https://github.com/walterpie/physme): A simplistic physics engine for both 2D and 3D simulation.
+Physically inaccurate, but feels satisfying and is easy to use.

 ### Networking